outbreak-info/muninn/readme.md

     export FLU_DB_DB_NAME="flu"
     export FLU_DB_PORT="5432"

+   # this will be mounted to the server container as /flu/data
     export FLU_DB_SERVER_DATA_INPUT_DIR="/dev/null"

+   # this controls which config file is applied to postgres
+    export PG_CONFIG_NAME="local"
     ```
     - On kenny, you may need to mess with the port to avoid conflicting with the container I have running.
       Changing the setting in .env will cascade to everywhere else, so just change it there.